spacemeshos/testnet-guide/guide/install.md

 First, optional but recommended! follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not compromised by a 3rd party.

 ### OS X
-Locate the installer you have downloaded in Finder and double click it.
-Follow the on-screen instructions.
+Locate the installer you have downloaded in Finder and double-click it.

 ### Windows 10
-Locate the installer you have downloaded in Explorer and double click it.
-Follow the on-screen instructions.
+Locate the installer you have downloaded in Explorer and double-click it.

-### Linux (Debian, etc.. with UI)
+### Debian Ubuntu or Fedora Linux
-todo: add instructions here...
+Locate the installer you have downloaded and run it.

 ---